 - What are the channels to select for your equipment when you stay at that hotel?

-If you are a regular guest at a particular hotel, it is a good idea to make note of the “virtual channels” used for particular device connections in your travel notes.
+If you are a regular guest at a particular hotel, it is a good idea to make note of the “virtual channels” used for particular device connections in your travel notes if the setup you use takes this approach.
 This is more so as you bring particular gadgets, especially newer gadgets, on to the scene when you travel.